JL03-Yue/JL03-Yue.github.io/README.md

-# My-Personal-Website
+# My Personal Website
-This is the source code for my website: www.omkarpathak.in
+Built from the source code from: www.omkarpathak.in